Estimated reading time: 8 minutes

 Our budget keeps evolving to improve, we may not be super frugal right now, but the jars have given us the tools to manage what money we have coming in at that point in our lives.

-I hope this gives you some insight into how the budget jars work for us.
+I hope this gives you insight into how the budget jars work.

-If you have any other questions please feel free to leave me a comment below and I will respond.
+Please comment below if you have any other questions, and I will respond.

 Are You New To Canadian Budget Binder?